-You only need 4 ingredients to make this easy pumpkin pudding – the perfect sweet and easy taste of fall you need!
+You only need 4 ingredients to make this easy pumpkin pudding recipe!
+This creamy semi-homemade pudding is an easy fall dessert or sweet snack for kids and adults alike.

 How long it takes: 5 minutes